Feminism | Posted by Julie Graves on 12/7/2016

 Maybe that’s why I never understood – and still don’t understand – the negativity that menstruation seems to evoke.
 Periods, to me, seem messy, annoying, and slightly nerve-racking.
 However, they’re also to thank for, oh, you know, just the entirety of the human race.

 When it comes to the perception of menstruation, one could argue that our attitude towards it has almost regressed.
 In Ancient Greece …

 Feminism | Posted by Erin F on 08/20/2012

 The Confines of Masculinity

 Gender is a complex social construction that has been developed for centuries.
 Yet many people still do not understand the differences between sex and gender, or that gender is not as simple as whether you have a penis or a vagina.
 With the onset of industrialization and capitalism, this problem has gotten even worse, as objects are gendered as well as people.

 The way this process works is ideas, clothing, traits, and even personal preferences are characterized as masculine or feminine.
 These labels themselves are constructed through social norms and societal expectations.
 This assignment is vital, as it then isolates said idea to its category, where it’s status is then determined.
 More often than not, masculine traits are valued and feminine traits are devalued.
-It is through this framework that …
+It is through this …